maritgh/Industrial-IOT-Hub/README.md

   1. Developed MQTT integration for secure data transmission to the Mosquitto broker.
   2. Created a Python-based collector to forward data into InfluxDB.
   3. Designed and implemented the InfluxDB time-series database setup.
-  4. Built and styled a real-time dashboard using a Flask API, served through NGINX.
+  4. Built and styled a real-time dashboard using a Flask API.
-  5. Dockerized all services to ensure consistent and portable deployment.
+  5. Developed a demo dashboard wich makes use of NGIX.
-  6. Created the project architecture and setup documentation, including the main README and usage guides.
+  6. Dockerized all services to ensure consistent and portable deployment.

-(jullie moeten zelf iets voor jezelf invullen)
+  7. Created the project architecture and setup documentation, including the main README and usage guides.

 - **Femke H.** – Database setup, research, and documentation
 - **Marit S.** – Arduino design, testing, and documentation
 - **Subaydah M.** – Arduino setup, testing, frontend integration, and documentation